codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 {% endraw %}
 {% endhighlight %}

-The above pipeline does the following:
+The above pipeline has the following steps:

 1. A [git-clone]({{site.baseurl}}/docs/pipelines/steps/git-clone/) step that clones the main repository
 2. A [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) that installs dependencies and runs the unit tests